-If you are already vegan but want to do more to take action for animals in your everyday life, this list of ideas can help you sprinkle little seeds of compassion everywhere you go—exposing everyone in your wake to the idea that other living beings are not here for us to exploit.
+Here are some easy things you can do to sprinkle little seeds of compassion everywhere you go—exposing everyone in your wake to the idea that other sentient beings aren’t here for us to exploit.
 Let’s get to it.

 Help Animals In the Community

 - Put stickers with important messages on your belongings—your laptop, luggage, refrigerator, water bottle, or school locker.
-Imagine if someone were to go vegan because of a well-placed sticker that you stuck somewhere.
-Stranger things have happened!
+Imagine if someone were to go vegan because of your well-placed sticker—it happens.

 - Have leaflets handy so that you don’t miss opportunities to inform people about ways they can avoid harming animals.

 - Post PETA literature (which you can get for free by e-mailing [email protected]) on bulletin boards at coffee shops, libraries, and other spots.

-- Take action for animals by showing your hairdresser or barber some of your favorite vegan beauty products that aren’t tested on animals.
+- Inform your hairdresser or barber about some of your favorite vegan beauty products that aren’t tested on animals.

-- Ask local restaurants and grocery stores to carry more vegan options, and make some suggestions.
+- Ask local restaurants and grocery stores to carry more vegan options, and offer some suggestions.

-- Lend animal rights books to your friends and place them in the local library or your apartment complex, school, or place of worship.
+- Place animal rights books in the local library, Little Free Libraries, or your apartment complex, school, or place of worship.

-- Be a little sneaky. 😈 Put vegan versions of food next to the nonvegan ones at grocery stores to let people know they have options.
+- Be a little sneaky.
+Put vegan foods next to nonvegan products at grocery stores to make shoppers aware that they have options.

-- Wearing clothing and accessories with animal rights messages is one of the easiest ways to take action for animals.
+- Wear clothing and accessories with animal rights messages—it’s one of the easiest ways to take action for animals.

-- Put animal rights literature inside library books before you return them, and leave it among the magazines at your doctor’s office, in hotels, etc.
+- Put animal rights literature inside library books before you return them, and leave it among the magazines at your doctor’s office, in hotels, and in other locations.

 - Take advantage of captive audiences.
-Your Uber driver can’t avoid hearing you explain why animal agriculture is destroying the planet.
+Your rideshare driver can’t avoid hearing you explain that animal agriculture is destroying the planet.

 - Put a bumper sticker that advocates for animals on your car.
-Imagine how many drivers will see the message.
+Imagine how many drivers and passengers will see the message.

 - Display animal rights literature, such as PETA’s stickers or vegan starter kits, on your desk for people to see and take.

-- Organize a shelter drive!
-Just get some folks together to donate old blankets and dog and cat toys to a local open-admission animal shelter—and make sure they know the difference between open-admission shelters and turn-away shelters (aka “no-kill shelters”).
+- Organize a shelter drive.
+Get some folks together to donate old blankets and dog and cat toys to a local open-admission animal shelter—and make sure they understand the difference between open-admission shelters and turn-away shelters (aka “no-kill” shelters).

-- Ask your office manager or principal to use supplies that aren’t tested on animals.
-For example, Method, Seventh Generation, and Dr. Bronner’s products are widely available, as are those from many other such brands.
+- Ask your office manager to use supplies that aren’t tested on animals, such as Method, Seventh Generation, and Dr. Bronner’s products, which are widely available.

 - Keep a coffee mug or water bottle bearing an animal rights message on your desk.
-With permission, decorate your locker with an animal rights message.
-E-mail [email protected] and we can send you supplies for free!
+Decorate your break room bulletin board with animal rights messages.

 - Whip up some yummy vegan dishes to take to your office potluck, happy hour, or company picnic.
 Talk to your HR team about always including vegan options at company events.
 Offer to help.

-- Going to a graduation BBQ or a Thanksgiving dinner?
-Bring vegan food!
-People will likely be amazed that it’s so delicious and want to know more about it.
+- Going to a summer barbecue or a Thanksgiving dinner?
+Take vegan food.
+Guests will likely be amazed that it’s so delicious and want to learn more about it.

-- At potlucks, label what you brought with a sign that says “vegan” so that everyone can see that food doesn’t need to contain animals’ flesh or secretions in order to taste delicious.
+- At potlucks, label the dish you contributed with a sign that says “vegan” so everyone can see that food doesn’t need to contain animals’ flesh or secretions in order to be tasty.

-- If there’s going to be a grill, bring extra vegan burgers and cheese so that other people can try them.
+- Take extra vegan burgers and nondairy cheese for grilling so that nonvegan folks can try them.

-- Post videos of your friends and family enjoying the vegan food you brought on social media so that your not-yet-vegan followers can see their positive reactions.
+- Post videos on social media of your friends and family enjoying the vegan food you provided so that your not-yet-vegan followers can see their positive reactions.

-- Invite your friends to get vegan food with you.
-Or save them money by just having them over for dinner.
+- Invite your friends to go out for vegan food with you.
+Or save them money by having them over for dinner.

-Spreading the message of compassion for all in little ways and planting seeds in people’s minds at every opportunity can really add up.
+Spreading the message and planting seeds of compassion for all in little ways at every opportunity can really add up.
 And you won’t be the only one doing this stuff—you’ll be one more person doing it.
 If we’re all speaking out against speciesism, the changes we can make are limitless.